caminio/carver/README.md

 # Introduction

-carver is chainable. you just add settings and methods one after other (as demonstrated in the example above).
+carver is chainable.
+You just add settings and methods one after other (as demonstrated in the example above).

 ## Engines